Asso-MO5/virtual_micral_n/CONTRIBUTING.md

 The merge request must pass the CI Checks.

-The merge request is then reviewed and will be accepted if passing the review.
+The merge request is then reviewed by the maintainer and will be accepted if passing the review.

 Coding Conventions
 ------------------